I’ve been distracted all week.

 I’m not going to try and kill a pesky gnat with a sledge hammer.

 It’s not that the sledge hammer won’t work.
 It’s just that the gnat is not worthy of that much collateral damage.
-And it’s certainly not worth me losing my joy!
+And now worth the attention, and it’s certainly not worth me losing my joy!